 Doug makes killer sushi and bluefish pâté

 Michael’s interest in modern cities, vernacular structures, industrial heritage and rural life has led him to many foreign countries and remote villages and informs much of his work.
 His enthusiasm for making vibrant places and appreciation for craftsmanship fuels his passion for designing new buildings and restoring historic ones.
 Whether designing a new highrise, performance center, academic space, church or community health center, Michael’s aesthetic reflects a commitment to simplicity and restraint that is celebrated through carefully-selected materials and solid details.
 Michael’s clients know him for his unyielding attention to detail and his overall commitment to their project’s success.

 Where you’ll find Michael when he's not at the office:

 Favorite vacation spot:

 Martha is a nationally-recognized expert in the field of historic preservation.
 She has directed multiple phases of important preservation projects at some of the region’s most treasured landmark buildings.
-As an advisor to the National Trust for Historic Preservation, Martha served on a national Sustainability Task Force focused on strengthening the important relationship between sustainability and historic preservation, a cause for which she is a passionate advocate.
-Martha serves on the Board of GrowSmart RI and Historic Preservation Education Foundation.
-She is a Governor-appointed member of the Capital Center Commission and a past-President of AIA/Rhode Island.
-When Martha is not climbing up steeples or through abandoned buildings, she can be found playing tennis or golf with her husband and two sons.
+As an advisor to the National Trust for Historic Preservation, Martha served on a national Sustainability Task Force focused on strengthening the important relationship between sustainability and historic preservation.
+Martha serves on the boards of GrowSmart RI and the Historic Preservation Education Foundation.
+She is a Governor-appointed member of the Capital Center Commission, a member of the RIHPHC review board, and a past-President of AIA/Rhode Island.
+When Martha is not climbing up steeples or through abandoned buildings, she can be found playing tennis or kayaking on the Narragansett Bay.

 Martha has dual citizenship in the United States and Switzerland